 The United Methodist Building

-For over one hundred years, the United Methodist Building has been a center for faithful advocacy.
+Erected in 1923, the United Methodist Building has been a center for faithful advocacy for over one hundred years

-The General Board of Church and Society is the proprietor of the United Methodist Building on Capitol Hill in Washington, D.C.
+The General Board of Church and Society is the proprietor of the United Methodist Building on Capitol Hill in Washington, D.C., where GBCS’ offices are headquartered.
 The structure is adjacent to the U.S. Capitol and the Supreme Court.

 As a public witness to justice and peace, the United Methodist Building offers an ecumenical and interfaith setting for rich dialogue and social action.

-The United Methodist Building is the only non-government building on Capitol Hill.
-It houses the Washington offices of a number of ecumenical groups: the Episcopal Church, the Presbyterian Church (USA), the United Church of Christ, Lutheran Services of America, Church World Service, Islamic Society of North America and a host of others.
-It also houses offices of the United Methodist Council of Bishops, United Methodist Women, and the United Methodist Commission on Religion and Race.
+It houses the Washington offices of a number of ecumenical groups: the Presbyterian Church (USA), the United Church of Christ, Lutheran Services of America, Church World Service, Islamic Society of North America and a host of others.
+It also houses offices of the United Methodist Council of Bishops, and the United Methodist Commission on Religion and Race.

 Church and Society also maintains an office in the Church Center for the United Nations in New York City, New York.